Sign up and get 20% off to your first order. Sign up now

 Which is better for natural-looking eyelash extensions?

-J Curl delivers the most natural blend, while B Curl adds slightly more lift.
-Both are excellent, depending on how subtle the client wants to go.
+Eyelash extensions J Curl deliver the most natural blend, while B Curl adds slightly more lift.
+Both are excellent, depending on how subtle the client wants to go

 Does lash curl affect extension longevity?